srsapireddy/RISC-V_ISA/README.md

 Commented code for register file and memory.
 Visualization.

-Designing of processor is based on three core steps fetch, decode and execute.
+The processor's design is based on three core steps: fetch, decode, and execute.

 For each successive cycle, we are going to fetch a new instruction.
 ![image](https://github.com/srsapireddy/RISC-V_ISA/assets/32967087/67b96a01-9ab4-46a9-98a1-74029f75ba70)